matthiasmarco/Secure_Working_Sessions/README.md

 # Secure_Working_Sessions
-This tool provide secure working environments and some other features like a rootkit scan to improve the integrity of your work.
+This app helps you to work free and secured, to preserve integrity of you work, and intelligence property.